-Join Scott Simpson for an in-depth discussion in this video Copy, move, and delete files and folders, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Copy, move, and delete files and folders, part of Learning Linux Command Line (2016).

 - [Voiceover] It's pretty common to need…to move, copy, and delete files at the Command Line.…In fact, a lot of experienced Command Line users…prefer the Command Line for file management…because it can be a lot faster than dragging files around…with the mouse on-screen.…The first command I want to introduce to you here,…is cp for copy.…Let's make a duplicate copy of our poems.txt file.…I'll write cp poems.txt,…space, poems2.txt.…The first file name is the file you want to copy,…and the second file name is where you want to copy it to.…

 I'll press Enter, and then I'll take a look…at the contents of this folder with LS.…And I can see, there's my poems2.txt.…You can also copy a file to a different path,…for example we can copy our simple_data.txt file…to our Employee Info subfolder inside our VHR folder.…To do that, I'll write cp simple_data.txt,…space, departments/hr/employee\ info/…Remember, we need to escape that space in employee info.…

 And if I list that folder,…I can see that the file's been copied there.…Let's take a look at moving a file rather than copying it.…